survivejs/react-book/manuscript/07_implementing_dnd.md

 * Capture target `Note` data on `hover`
 * Trigger a callback on `hover` so that we can deal with the logic on higher level

-You can see how this translates to code below.
+You can see how this translates to code below:

 **app/components/Note.jsx**